eventum/eventum/System-Admin/System-Admin:-General-Setup.md

 ### Email Error Logging System

 When an error is detected in Eventum, it is recorded in the log file [path-to-eventum]/log/errors.log; additionally if this option is enabled, the error will be sent by email to the addresses defined here.

+Requires the [crontab](System-Admin%3A-Adding-a-cron-entry#adding-a-cron-entry) settings to be in place.

+***

+### Allow Un-Assigned Issues?

+If disabled, the issues must be assigned to an Eventum User.